Summer Term – Year 2

 In Year 2, we are beginning to see ourselves as role models for children who are younger than us, so always be on the look out for the most polite and responsible children - that will be us!
 Year 2 is the end of Key Stage 1, so we are all preparing for life in Key Stage 2.

 This is a summary of the units of work that we will be studying in Year 2 this term!
-Our focus for the term is through our vehicle, which is ‘Bridge over the Antarctic’.
-Through our Design and Technology lessons we are going to hopefully create our very own bridge across a small body of water!
+Our focus for the term is through our vehicle, which is ‘Fire, Fire!’.
+Through our History lessons, we will be learning all about a famous fire from history, whilst creating an emergency vehicle in our Design and Technology lessons!

 We will carry on our hard punctuation work this term, ensuring that we do not forget about our basics of capital letters, full stops and finger spaces.
 We will move forward in to some more complicated punctuation ideas such as commas and apostrophes, as well as continuing with our work on editing our work too!
-We are well versed in nouns and adjectives so will spend this term making sure we are just as confident in using verbs and adverbs.
-Our class texts will be a mixture of visual and book based: ‘Flat Stanley’ and ‘Rapunzel’ which will give us all a more extensive text to get our teeth in to!
+We are well versed in nouns and adjectives so will spend this final term making sure we are just as confident in using verbs and adverbs.
+Our class texts will be a mixture of poetry and book based: ‘Poems to Perform’, 'The Last Wolf' and ‘The Magic Finger’ which will give us all a more extensive text to get our teeth in to!

 The children will continue to take home a RWI book once a week and a ‘reading for pleasure book’.
 The RWI book may seem simple but the point of it is that the children can work on their fluency, which is a concern this year - the children must understand what they are reading as well as not becoming robots during their reading time too!
 The reading for pleasure book can be changed as and when needed, however we will encourage children to read the book more than once to ensure that they have a thorough understanding of the text.
 The children will be provided with a reading folder and can place this in the ‘book changing’ box if a new book is required.
 Please make sure that your child’s reading diary is signed daily.
 When returning the book to school, please send in the book open at the page that you have read up to, with the diary page open too.
 The children have been great at this so far this year, so hopefully with a little prompting from home, this can continue relatively easily!

 Our class saint is St Bernadette!
 We have already spent time learning about her life and why she became a saint.
-RE units for the Spring term will include; Christmas, Parables and Miracles, Special Celebrations, Lent and then learn all about Holy week.
-We are incredibly lucky to have Mrs Howard coming to visit us and helping us take part in a class liturgy.
+RE units for the Summer term will include; Easter, Pentecost, The Mass and The Church.
+We are incredibly lucky to have Mrs Howard coming to visit us and helping us take part in a class liturgy and hopefully will be having a visit from Father Eric for our first Mass in a long time!

-In our history sessions this term we are looking at explorers, which links to our vehicle, 'Bridge over the Antarctic'.
+In our history sessions this term we are looking at the Great Fire of London which links to our vehicle, 'Fire, Fire!'.
 We will look at various key questions in order to drive our learning:

 Design and Technology